vishaltelangre/music-dl/README.md

 ### Installation

-Please make sure that you have `node v6.x` or latest and
+Please make sure that you have the following:

+- `node v6.x` or latest
-`npm v5.x` or latest versions installed on your machine.
+- `npm v5.x` or latest versions installed on your machine
+- `ffmpeg` (install using `sudo apt-get install ffmpeg` on ubuntu)

 ```
 npm install -g music-dl